"Christ in Concrete" is both paean and prayer to the old immigrant Italian industrial worker.

 He explained its soul-deadening effects:

 "These men were the hardness that bruise Paul many times.
-They were the bodies to whom he would joined in bondage to Job.
+They were the bodies to whom he would be joined in bondage to Job.
 Job would be a brick labyrinth that would suck him in deeper and deeper, and there would be no going back.
 Life would never be a dear music, a festival, a gift of Nature.
 Life would be the torque of Wall's battle that distorted straight limbs beneath weight in heat and rain and cold."

 This is turn-of-the-20th century immigrant milieu.
 It is life in the tenement, its Italians, Swedes, Jews, and blacks heaped upon one another with their only commonality a severe lack of resources.